alecheckert/quot/README.md

 # quot
-A simple GUI to compare spot detection methods in single molecule microscopy data
+A simple GUI to compare spot detection methods in single molecule tracking data

 ## Installation